toxicOne-SV01PRO/step-daemon/README.md

-Step Daemon utilizes mostly 64-bit double precision linear algebra and vector math from top to bottom, with some 32-bit single precision floating point used in hot spots where precision can be leveraged.
+Step Daemon utilizes mostly 64-bit double precision linear algebra and vector math from top to bottom, with some 32-bit single precision floating point used in hot spots where precision can be leveraged safely.

 * Low RAM: a bit less than 200mb.
 * Low CPU: runs at about 5-10% CPU on a Raspberry Pi 3.